Code-Institute-Submissions/Discover-Malta/README.md

 * [Myguidemalta.com](https://www.myguidemalta.com/nightlife/club-havana-malta) for the image of Havana Club.
 * [Cafedelmar.com](https://cafedelmar.com.mt/the-facilities/) for the image of Cafe Del Mar.
 * [Trabuxu.com.mt](http://trabuxu.com.mt/wine-bar/) for the image of Trabuxu Wine Bar.
+* [Encirclephotos.com](https://www.encirclephotos.com/image/saluting-battery-in-valletta-malta/) for image of the Saluting Battery.
+* [Life2part.com](https://lifepart2.com/visit-comino-island-and-blue-lagoon-in-malta/) for the image of the Blue Lagoon.
+* [Thesabaticalguide.com](https://thesabbaticalguide.com/popeye-village-malta/) for image of the Popeye Village.
+* [Maltainfoguide.com](https://www.maltainfoguide.com/blue-grotto-malta.html) for image of the Blue Grotto.

 ### Resources: